 Toy Story 4 trailer

 So far, the trailers for Toy Story 4 don’t give much away.
-We’re introduced to a quirky new character called Forky, who’s a homemade toy crafted from a plastic spork and pipe cleaners and certainly doesn’t seem to think he belongs with the rest of the Toy Story crew.
+The first teaser is mostly an introduction to a quirky new character called Forky, who’s a homemade toy crafted from a plastic spork and pipe cleaners and certainly doesn’t seem to think he belongs with the rest of the Toy Story crew.

 The film's Super Bowl spot gave us another look at the pair of them, along with our first animated glimpse of the rebooted Bo Peep: